The Best Songs of 2020 (So Far)

 Nasty Cherry is the pet project of British pop star Charli XCX, who essentially manufactured the band by hand-picking the four women in the group who she now mentors and houses on her label.
 One of Charli's frequent collaborators, Dylan Brady of experimental electronic group 100 Gecs, hops on as producer to utterly blow out this pop rock track in a way that only his frantic, computerized production can and turn it into a jam about, well, getting yourself off ("I'm addicted, hooked on it when I touch myself").
-Based around a blaring guitar riff you could imagine obliterating your ears live and vocalist Chloe Chaidez's high-pitched bubblegum voice unassumingly singing vulgar lyrics, "I Am King" is like the OG '70s rock girl group The Runaways meets something off the Josie and the Pussycats soundtrack, ie. it's a blast.
+Based around a blaring guitar riff you could imagine obliterating your ears live and vocalist Gabbriette Bechtel's high-pitched bubblegum voice unassumingly singing vulgar lyrics, "I Am King" is like the OG '70s rock girl group The Runaways meets something off the Josie and the Pussycats soundtrack, ie. it's a blast.

 "On the Floor," Perfume Genius